bldl/emplace-spidermonkey/README.md

 <details open>
    <summary><h2>Implementation</h2></summary>

-  In this section, we’ll walk through the process of implementing the Map.prototype.upsert method step-by-step.
+  In this section, we’ll walk through the process of implementing the `Map.prototype.upsert` method step-by-step.
 We will examine each line of the specification in detail and you will gain a deep understanding of the implementation process.
-By the end, you’ll have a fully functional upsert method in JavaScript™, along with insight in where to find resources and information which gives you a strong foundation to implement additional functions on your own in the future.
+By the end, you’ll have a fully functional `upsert` method in JavaScript™, along with insight in where to find resources and information which gives you a strong foundation to implement additional functions on your own in the future.

 ### Creating a function

   The first step to implementing a function in SpiderMonkey is to create a hook in C++.
 This hook serves as the connection between SpiderMonkey’s C++ core and our self-hosted JavaScript™ code.

   The JavaScript™ type `Map` is defined in CPP as `MapObject`.
-All Map methods, like Map::set and Map::get, are defined in the array `MapObject::methods[]`.
+All `Map` methods, like `Map::set` and `Map::get`, are defined in the array `MapObject::methods[]`.
 To add `upsert` we need to define a hook in this array.

   __Create a hook in `MapObject.cpp`:__